-This museum offers visitors insights and a feel for one of the darker times in our modern history.
+This museum is part of the Imperial War Museums and offers visitors insights and a feel for one of the darker times in our modern history.
 The main hub of activity in the War Rooms was the map room where intelligence was gathered and displayed around the clock by officers and daily briefings were prepared for the chiefs of staff, the Prime Minister and the King.

 During the latter part of the war another room, the Transatlantic Telephone Room, was used for a special encrypted telephone that allowed Churchill to make secure calls to President Roosevelt in Washington.